athensresearch/handbook/contributing-1/contributing-documentation.md

 - Open a file and make your changes using the built-in editor.
 - Hover over the popup in the bottom-left corner.
 Add a description of your changes in the text area and click **Save**.
 - At this point, other writers and administrators can see your edits.
-Ping the `#documentation` channel on Discord to encourage others to respond and provide feedback.
+Send a message on the `#documentation` channel on Discord to encourage others to respond and provide feedback.
 - Once you feel comfortable merging, click the **Merge** button.
 GitBook immediately publishes your changes and commits them back into the handbook repository.